organnoise/node-osc-pd/README.md

 node oscserve.js

-open OSC Control.pd

-open index.html
+The PD patch and Web App will auto-launch.

-You should be able to turn the toggle on and off with the buttons on the html page.
+You should be able to turn the PD patche's toggle on and off with the buttons on the html page.